Course Name: The Straits Course at Whistling Straits

 Walking to the first tee with our caddies, it’s hard to explain the emotions I was experiencing.
 The day was absolutely perfect: 73 degrees, 0% humidity, and clear blue skies.
 By far the best course I had played up to that point, my legs trembled on the teebox.
 Luckily, the opening hole at the Straits is one of the easiest on the course as a slight 370 yard dogleg left.
 Bunkers and fescue line the entire length of the hole, including a large fairway bunker that juts out on the right from 215 yards to 250 yards.
 I thought I hit a perfect high draw but wound up on the edge of this bunker.
 I thought, “Man, am I in for a long day.”

 Best Par 3: 17th Hole, “Pinched Nerve”, 197 yards, 8th handicap.
 One could argue that the Straits possesses the best collection of par threes in the world.
-While all four sit dramatically on Lake Michigan, the Alice Dye designed penultimate hole is the best of the bunch.
+While all four sit dramatically on Lake Michigan, the Alice Dye-designed penultimate hole is the best of the bunch.
 Playing a strong 197 yards from the Green Tees, this hole stretches to 249 yards from the Blacks, making it the longest par 3 on the course.
 This large, undulating green is perched on a ledge, with a steep drop-off and Lake Michigan on the left.
 This drop-off is extremely penal, with tall fescue and narrow bunkers there to collect your ball.
-There is no bail out to the right either, as a short right pot bunker guards that half of the green.
-One bad swing and you can make a big numbers here.
+There is no bailout to the right either, as a short right pot bunker guards that half of the green.
+One bad swing and you can make big number here.

 Best Par 5: 16th Hole, “Endless Bite”, 535 yards, 10th handicap.
 Probably the easiest of the three-shotters, this risk/reward par 5 entices longer hitters to go for the green in two.
 With a fairly generous fairway lined by numerous bunkers and fescue on both sides, this is one of the easier driving holes on the course.
 The lay-up/approach is more challenging, as this fairway narrows and runs uphill to a perched green.
 Like the 17th, the left side of this green falls down a steep embankment full of narrow bunkers.
 I made the mistake of pulling my 2nd shot after a good drive and ended up 30 feet below the green on my 3rd.